Windy City Sips

 *On two separate occasions, in July 2011 and again in January 2014, the company I was working for was bought out by another company.

 I believe every project is unique, possessing its own set of objectives and challenges that require a carefully-tailored strategy.
 Despite the variety of projects, and their subsequent strategies, here are some commonly-used aspects in my design arsenal.

 Every project begins with a conversation to identify objectives and deadlines.
 The ability to listen, followed by the ability to ask relevant questions, are both essential to identify an efficient course of action.
 Once I have all necessary info, I turn to my sketch pad to begin creating quick, loose ideas to help articulate the direction that I intend to move forward with.

-Depending on what I’m designing, I’ll use any combination of the following: Illustrator, Photoshop, Dreamweaver, Codepen, InDesign, After Effects, Final Cut Pro, Dropbox, Google Apps, Asana.
-Familiar with Sketch.
+Depending on what I’m designing, I’ll use any combination of the following: Sketch, Principle, Illustrator, Photoshop, Dreamweaver, Codepen, InDesign, After Effects, Final Cut Pro, Dropbox, Google Apps, Asana, pen & paper.

 For design and development inspiration, I turn to a variety of assets (specialists or services) to produce successful results in a timely fashion.
 “When in doubt, Google it.”
 That’s my motto.
 With a little determination and curiousity, I’ve used Google to overcome a variety of design/development roadblocks.